seal-software/sbt-dependency-graph/README.md

  * `dependencyDotHeader`: a setting to customize the header of the dot file (e.g. to set your preferred node shapes).
  * `dependencyDotNodeLabel`: defines the format of a node label (default set to `[organisation]<BR/><B>[name]</B><BR/>[version]`)
+ * `dependencyLicenseInfoHtmlFile`: output file for dependencyLicenseInfoHtml
+ * `dependencyLicenseInfoHtmlExcludedOrgs`: organizations to exclude from dependencyLicenseInfoHtml

 E.g. in `build.sbt` you can change configuration settings like this: